benkwokcy/clamperl/README.md

 # huntail

 A snake AI for Battlesnake 2020.
-Based off the Python starter snake.

 ## File Structure

 - server.py - launch web server
 - tests.py - run unit tests
 - /app
-  - logic.py - logic for calculating moves
+  - logic.py - higher level logic configuring how my snake behaves
-  - structures.py - data structures for calculating moves
+  - structures.py - data structures simulating the game state
-- app.json - tell Heroku some random details
+- app.json - tell Heroku descriptive details about the app
-- Procfile - tells Heroku how to run the app
+- Procfile - tells Heroku the entry point for the app
-- requirements.txt - tells Heroku what dependencies to install
+- requirements.txt - tells Heroku what dependencies to install when deploying
-- runtime.txt - tells Heroku which Python to use
+- runtime.txt - tells Heroku which Python version to use

 ## Instructions